-3.4.1 Egress Provisions\
+3.4.1 Egress Provisions

-For some buildings egress to secure external areas in lieu of a road or open space may be necessary in order to maintain the safety of the clients and the community without necessarily compromising fire safety (for example, people with intellectual and/or physical disability, absconders or special needs).
+For some buildings egress to secure external areas in lieu of a road or open space may be necessary in order to maintain the safety of the clients and the community without necessarily compromising fire safety (for example, absconders or special needs children).
 Advice must be sought from the Department if a secure external area is required and if adopted, such areas must permit all occupants (clients and staff) to collectively assemble and be at least 10m from the nearest part of the building.
-Additionally, access from the area to a road must be available by use of a master key carried by supervising staff.
+Additionally access from the area to a road must be available by use of a master key carried by supervising staff.

-3.4.2 Secondary Exit\
+3.4.2 Secondary Exit